ainobs/todoList-app/README.md

     CHECK and UNCHECK
     A checkbox by the side of the text can be used to check/uncheck a task off the list, where a checked item signifies completion of the task and uncheck signifies the task is still active.

+    APP COMPONENTS
+    The App comprises of three (3) components,
+    * Header component: which houses the input form where texts are entered.
+    * List component: displays the contents of the todo list.
+    * Footer component: displays the status of the items in the todo list, ranging from the total items, active tasks and completed tasks.